meanbee/magecert/sales.md

 This code validates that an address has a first name associated to it.

+## Admin Orders

+To create an order within the admin interface, the following steps should be followed.

+1. Sales > Orders > Create New Order
+2. Select Customer
+3. Select Store and enter details
+    1. Products
+    2. Billing Address
+    3. Shipping Address
+    4. Shipping Method
+    5. Payment Method
+4. Place Order

 ### `Mage_Adminhtml_controllers_Sales_Order_CreateController`

 This is the place where the admin form will fire its request to.
-Its job is to build up the `Mage_Adminhtml_Model_Sales_orderCreate object from the data which is input into the admin form.
+Its job is to build up the `Mage_Adminhtml_Model_Sales_Order_Create` object from the data which is input into the admin form.

+This controller allows any items to be added to the order (not just saleable items).

 The main action within this controller is `loadBlockAction`.
 It is hit via AJAX every time a field is blurred on the admin area.

 ### `Mage_Adminhtml_Model_Sales_Order_Create`

 This is the admin equivalent of the `Mage_Sales_Model_Order` model.
+It handles items, addresses, shipping, payment info and creating new quotes from existing orders.

-## Calculating Price on Admin Orders
+### Calculating Price on Admin Orders

 The widget is used to add products to the order.
 This is then posted to the backend which is added to the order model in `Mage_Adminhtml_controllers_Sales_Order_CreatController`